orchidsoftware/orchid.software/docs/en/docs/index.md

 - Menus, charts, notifications, etc.

-Because it is delivered as a Laravel package, it interacts well with other components and can serve as a base for applications like a content management system
+Because it is delivered as a Laravel package, it interacts well with other components and can serve as a base for applications like a content management system.

-> **Note!** The manual contains information on using the package but does not explain the use of the framework.
-It is strongly recommended you read the [Laravel documentation](https://laravel.com/docs/).
+> Note: This documentation covers the use of the Laravel Orchid package, but does not provide an introduction to the Laravel framework.
+If you are new to Laravel, it is recommended that you first read through the [Laravel documentation](https://laravel.com/docs/).

 ## What Orchid is not

-Laravel Orchid is not a "turnkey boxed solution."
-You need good programming skills to use it.
-It is designed to make developers' lives easier when building complex systems, not to give you a ready-made solution.
+However, it is important to note that Laravel Orchid is not a "turnkey" solution.
+It is not intended to be a simple, plug-and-play platform that can be used by anyone with little or no programming experience.
+Instead, it is designed for developers who have a strong understanding of programming concepts and are comfortable working with complex systems.

-## Looking for something simple?
+## Looking for something simpler?

-**Orchid CRUD** makes it easy to create applications with less code.
-Its straightforward syntax means you can quickly build simple applications with little effort.
-To get started, check out [the here section](https://orchid.software/en/docs/packages/crud/#introduction).
+If you're looking for an easy way to create simple applications with minimal code, Laravel Orchid's **CRUD** feature may be right for you.
+It provides a straightforward syntax that allows you to build basic applications with little effort.
+To get started, check out the [CRUD section](https://orchid.software/en/docs/packages/crud/#introduction).

-## How to migrate?
+## Migrating to Laravel Orchid

-If you already have your admin panel based on `Blade` templates, then it is not necessary to rewrite everything at once.
-You can gradually transition to using Orchid by [connecting old controllers](https://orchid.software/en/docs/controllers).
+If you already have an admin panel based on `Blade` templates, you don't have to rewrite everything at once to use Laravel Orchid.
+You can gradually transition to using Orchid by [connecting old controllers](https://orchid.software/en/docs/controllers) and incorporating Orchid's features into your existing application.

 ## What is the difference between other packages?